burnnat/midi-player/README.md

 ## Acknowledgments ##

-Special thanks to the projects that make apps MIDI Player possible:
+Special thanks to the projects that make apps like MIDI Player possible:

  - [MIDI.js](http://mudcu.be/midi-js/)
  - [Polymer](http://www.polymer-project.org/)